openstack-archive/craton/README.rst

 For information on how to contribute to Craton, please see the contents of the `CONTRIBUTING.rst file <CONTRIBUTING.rst>`_.

+For information on how to setup a Developer's Environment, please see the contents of `INSTALL.RST file <https://github.com/openstack/craton/blob/master/doc/source/dev/install.rst>`_.

 For more information on Craton distribution license, please see the contents of the `LICENSE file <LICENSE>`_.